Sex tourism movie outrages moralists: Cannes 2012

-Cannes Film Festival 2012: Reviews for Ulrich Seidl's Paradies: Liebe / Paradise: Love, in which an Austrian woman (Margarethe Tiesel) and her friends travel to Kenya for a good time with the young locals, have been overwhelmingly negative.
-(To the best of my knowledge, this Paradise: Love has nothing to do with the song “Paradise Love” from the movie Wild Orchid.)
-[If you're not offended by the human body, check out this beautiful Paradise: Love nude.]
+Reviews of Ulrich Seidl's sex tourism movie Paradise: Love / Paradies: Liebe, in which an Austrian woman (Margarethe Tiesel) and her friends travel to Kenya for a good time with the young locals, have been overwhelmingly negative.
+(To the best of my knowledge, this particular Paradise: Love has nothing to do with the song “Paradise Love” from the movie Wild Orchid.)

 Some of the commentaries reek of moralistic outrage: the chief complaint being that Seidl's film doesn't take a “morally acceptable” stance against sex tourism – even if those involved, as seems to be the case here, are all too willing.
 (Though no less moralistic, Allan Hunter's review at Screen International has a different take on how Paradise: Love depicts sex tourism.)